XSS Playground

 <iframe src="https://xss-playground.com/embed/post-message?lang=en" title="XSS Playground - postMessage spoofing" width="600" height="420" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>

-Hidden form auto-submit (CSRF-style)
+Hidden form auto-submit (CSRF-like)

-<iframe src="https://xss-playground.com/embed/form-auto-submit?lang=en" title="XSS Playground - Hidden form auto-submit (CSRF-style)" width="600" height="420" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>
+<iframe src="https://xss-playground.com/embed/form-auto-submit?lang=en" title="XSS Playground - Hidden form auto-submit (CSRF-like)" width="600" height="420" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>

-sendBeacon / fetch exfiltration
+navigator.sendBeacon / fetch exfiltration

-<iframe src="https://xss-playground.com/embed/beacon-exfil?lang=en" title="XSS Playground - sendBeacon / fetch exfiltration" width="600" height="420" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>
+<iframe src="https://xss-playground.com/embed/beacon-exfil?lang=en" title="XSS Playground - navigator.sendBeacon / fetch exfiltration" width="600" height="420" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>

-img tag GET request CSRF
+img-tag GET request CSRF

-<iframe src="https://xss-playground.com/embed/csrf-image?lang=en" title="XSS Playground - img tag GET request CSRF" width="600" height="420" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>
+<iframe src="https://xss-playground.com/embed/csrf-image?lang=en" title="XSS Playground - img-tag GET request CSRF" width="600" height="420" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>

 Exfiltration

-Parent token / network exfiltration attempts
+Parent token / network theft attempts

-<iframe src="https://xss-playground.com/embed/token-exfil?lang=en" title="XSS Playground - Parent token / network exfiltration attempts" width="600" height="420" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>
+<iframe src="https://xss-playground.com/embed/token-exfil?lang=en" title="XSS Playground - Parent token / network theft attempts" width="600" height="420" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>

 Phishing